Development in Standards and Certification

 The first major steps occurred in 2003.
 Approximately 14 Jamaicans were successfully trained to international standards as organic inspectors.
-Within the same year JOAM Standards for Organic Handling and Processing, which still serves as the only local standards, was developed.
+Within the same year JOAM Organic Standards, which still serves as the only local private standard, was developed.
 The Jamaica Organic Farming Handbook, A Guide for Extension Workers and Farmers was also developed in the same year.

 The development of this critical area of the local industry is ongoing and received a boost in 2006 from national funding, through the National Organic Agriculture Enhancement Project (NOAEP).
 The National Organic Agriculture Steering Committee (NOASC) was established under the NOEAP which aims to facilitate the enhanced development of a sustainable organic agriculture (OA) in Jamaica.
 The objectives of the project that directly relate to this aspect of the industry seek to:

 - Develop a policy document and supporting legislation for the local OA sector

 - Hold sensitization and training workshops in the principles and techniques of OA